-At Marston Montgomery Primary School our Mission Statement states that we aim to develop, support and educate every child for themselves, their families, the village and the whole community.
+At both LLPS and MMPS staff develop, support and educate every child for themselves, their families, the village and the whole community.

 So, every teacher is a teacher of every child or young person including those with SEN.

 Section 2: Aims and Objectives